zeta1999/korali/doc/mkdocs/docs/usage/plotting/plotcmaes.md

 ### Quadrant 2 - Object Variables

-This plot shows the evolution of the objective variables corresponding to the evaluation of | F |.
+This plot shows the evolution of the objective variables corresponding to the evaluation of $|F|$.
 A line per each dimension of the optimization problem is plotted.